StefanHoferichter/phpsitespellchecker/README.md

 # Installation

-The installation guide can be found at: https://www.hoferichter.net/en/psss/phpsitespellchecker.php
+The installation guide can be found at: https://www.hoferichter.net/en/psss/phpsitespellchecker.php.
+There is also a Docker image available.
+Please see: https://www.hoferichter.net/en/psss/psss_installation_guide_docker.php.